 At the end you stack all the plates you have eaten and it will be counted to show how much it costs.
 If you go with friends try and have a contest to see who can stack the most.

-Head to a local fish market as well to get some amazingly fresh fish sashimi.
+Head to a local fish market such as Tsukiji Fish Market in Tokyo to get some amazingly fresh fish sashimi.

-Different regions of Japan have their own ramen specialities, such as what the soup broth is based on and the noodles used.
+Different regions of Japan have their own ramen specialities, like what the soup broth is based on and the noodles used.
 Fukuoka is famous for their pork based ramen.

 All ramens are based around the broth (which is what makes the ramen so good), then the noodles, and the meat and other toppings.